seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IACHIMO**
 O happy Leonatus!
 I may say
 A lady to the worthiest sir that ever
-Country call’d his! and you his mistress, only
+Country call'd his! and you his mistress, only
 For the most worthiest fit!
 Give me your pardon.
 I have spoke this, to know if your affiance
 Were deeply rooted; and shall make your lord,
-That which he is, new o’er: and he is one
+That which he is, new o'er: and he is one
-The truest manner’d; such a holy witch
+The truest manner'd; such a holy witch
 That he enchants societies into him;
-Half all men’s hearts are his.
+Half all men's hearts are his.

-He sits ‘mongst men like a descended god:
+He sits 'mongst men like a descended god:
 Be not angry,
 Most mighty princess, that I have adventured
 To try your taking a false report: the love I bear him